tradesouthwest/vertycal/README.md

 * Entries can be viewed without login
 * Vertical display of dates works very nicely on a mobile device.

-Theme built with CSS3 grid templating specifications for full mobile and small device support.

 # Support
 Use https://github.com/tradesouthwest/vertycal/issues to post your issues with this theme.